<

 Caleb Williams, Chicago Bears (50.1% rostered, 19.4% started)

-Williams had his best fantasy game of the season in Week 5 against the Panthers, racking up 23.5 points.
+Williams had his best fantasy game of the season to date in Week 5 against the Panthers, racking up 23.5 points.
 He then followed it up with a season-high 28.6 fantasy points against the Jaguars in London.
-What stands out is how well he's performing under pressure and on passes of 15+ air yards in recent games-areas where he struggled earlier in the season.
-Williams has now scored 17 or more fantasy points in three of his last four games, and he's firmly on the QB1 radar as the Bears head into their Week 8 matchup against the Commanders after the bye.
+What stands out is how well he's performing under pressure and on passes of 15-plus air yards in recent games -- areas where he struggled earlier in the season.
+Williams has now scored 17 or more fantasy points in three of his past four games, and he's firmly on the QB1 radar as the Bears head into their Week 8 matchup against the Commanders after the bye.
 That showdown with fellow rookie Jayden Daniels could be a must-watch game, so get your popcorn ready.

 Jayden Daniels, Washington Commanders (97.7% rostered, 84.3% started)

 Daniels delivered another impressive performance against the Ravens, putting up 20.9 fantasy points.
-He's now scored 20 or more points in five of six games this season, captivating fantasy managers with his dynamic play style.
-Heading into Sunday's game, Daniels had completed 75% of his passes against the blitz, with two touchdowns, zero interceptions, and seven sacks taken.
-He's also completed 68% of his passes under duress this season, and that success continued against the Ravens.
-Daniels' poise in the pocket, his ability to move defenders with his eyes, and his quick processing before delivering the football are mesmerizing to watch.
+He has scored 20 or more points in five of six games this season, captivating fantasy managers with his dynamic play style.
+Heading into Sunday's game, Daniels had completed 75% of his passes against the blitz, with two touchdowns, zero interceptions and seven sacks taken.
+He also has completed 68% of his passes under duress this season, and that success continued against the Ravens.
+Daniels' poise in the pocket, his ability to move defenders with his eyes and his quick processing before delivering the football are mesmerizing to watch.
 With his strong play, he's a must-start, high-end QB1 against the Panthers in Week 7.

 Keep 'em rostered